For High School Seniors with Special Needs

 The William R. Rooney Award

-The William R. Rooney Award provides awards and scholarships for high school seniors with disabilities.
-This award is named for William R. Rooney, a long-time educator and former Executive Secretary of The Horace Smith Fund, who advocated for financial assistance for students with special needs.
+The William R. Rooney Award provides scholarship awards for high school seniors with disabilities.
+This award is named after William R. Rooney, a long-time educator and former Executive Secretary of The Horace Smith Fund, who advocated for financial assistance for students with special needs.

-In general, disability scholarships exist to provide college funding for students who possess cognitive, behavioral or emotional impediments that may make it difficult to attain a degree.
+In general, these scholarships exist to provide college funding to students who possess cognitive, behavioral or emotional impediments that may make it difficult to attain a degree.
 That’s why, each academic year, we provide one award to a graduating high school senior who is currently on and has been on an Individualized Education Plan (IEP) or a 504 Accommodation Plan for a minimum of two years.
-To qualify, students must be a resident of Hampden County, Massachusetts, enrolled in an eligible high school and anticipate attending either a two- or four-year accredited college.
+To qualify, students must be a resident of Hampden County, MA, enrolled in an eligible high school and anticipate attending either a two- or four-year accredited college full time.

-Awards are granted in the amount of $3,000 per academic year, paid in $1,500 installments each semester, and carry a maximum value of $12,000.
-Awards are automatically renewed each year provided a minimum GPA of 3.0 is maintained.
+Awards are granted in the amount of $3,000 per academic year, paid in $1,500 installments each semester, and carry a maximum value of up to $12,000.
+Awards may be automatically renewed each year, provided a minimum GPA of 3.0 is maintained.

 Instructions